-What expenses can i claim?
+What expenses can i claim as a freelancer?
 If you're new to freelancing, the concept of freelancer expenses might be a little confusing and possibly a bit daunting - but they don't need to be.
 If you think expenses sound like a fancy word that’s only swung about in big businesses, you’re wrong.
 As a freelancer (sole-trader or limited company), no matter the size of your business, you’re eligible to claim expenses too.
 Expenses are a purchase related to your business that is often made using your personal money or business bank account.
 The rules for claiming expenses depend on whether you’re a sole trader or limited company.

-What expenses can i claim?
+What expenses can i claim as a freelancer?

 If you're new to freelancing, the concept of freelancer expenses might be a little confusing and possibly a bit daunting - but they don't need to be.